lacucinadimica/lacucinadimica.github.io/content/engineering.md

 - **Description**: For this "Data Analysis for Engineers" project, my client was a chef who wanted to find the acidity level of the perfect tomato sauce.
 Tomatoes are one of the most acidic fruits.
 As the base for tomato sauce, their acidity is always a concern.
 If the issue is not addressed, the result is an unenjoyable dish in which the acidity overwrites the other flavors.
 Therefore, a very methodic Italian chef (possibly myself) was interested in finding a way to detect this.
 To solve the issue, I created a control system for reading the pH levels of tomato sauce, with a speaker that warns the chef whether it is too acidic or too basic.
 I used LabVIEW to run the program and a data acquisition system, DAQ, to digitize the signals.The system turns on by pressing a button and an LED displays that it is functioning.
-Data is then read by the pH sensor, and depending on the pH level, the mini speaker (buzzer) alerts the chef.
+The pH sensor then reads data, and depending on the pH level, the mini speaker (buzzer) alerts the chef.
 - **My Role**: I was the Engineering Consultant (and the client!).